Tiqr/tiqr-server-libphp/README.md

 # History
 A brief overview of notable points in time of this project

-- 2010: This project wat initially created in 2010.
+- 2010: This project was initially created in 2010
 - 2012: The project was moved from a local SVN to GitHub
 - 2014: The UserSecretStorage and the Ocra implementation was created
 - 2015: GCM push message support was added, and several cleanup tasks where performed
 - 2019: FCM push message support was added
 - 2020: PHP 5 support was dropped
-- 2022: Unit & integration test coverage was added
+- 2022: Unit & integration test coverage was added, added TestServer
-- 2022: Major refactoring of UserStorage and UserSecretStorage classes, addition of PSR Logging, removal of deprecated functionality
+- 2022: 3.3: Major refactoring of UserStorage and UserSecretStorage classes, addition of PSR Logging, removal of deprecated functionality, security hardening
+- 2023: 4.0: Switch to composer autoloader, add PHP 8 support, remove APNS v1 and Zend library dependency

 # Ecosystem
 The tiqr-server-libphp uses external libraries sparingly.
 It uses libraries for sending push notifications and for generating QR code images.